Members

 The Miller group applies computational approaches including machine learning to the study of altered expression patterns in tumours.
 The group has a particular focus on the processes involved in the post-transcriptional regulation of protein expression

-Prof David Chang
+Professor David Chang

 Professor of Surgical Oncology and Honorary Consultant Surgeon